PynPoint/PynPoint/docs/installation.rst

 	PynPlot.plt_res(res,6,imtype='mean')

-That's it!
-If this worked, you should have a picture like the one below.
-What you see in the image is the planet |beta_pic|!
+That is it!
+If this worked, you should have a picture like the one in the section below.
+What you see in the image is the planet |beta_pic|.

 .. |beta_pic| raw:: html